Alabama Hills at Sunset near Lone Pine, California

 Big Pine is also the gateway to the Ancient Bristlecone Forest approximately 24 miles to the east and in the White Mountains.
 The White Mountains are deceptively high and cold so you need to check conditions before attempting to photograph the Bristlecones, especially in Spring and Fall.

 Next, Bishop is second in size to Mammoth and is constantly hosting events, such as Mule Days, around Memorial Day, and Antique Car gatherings.
-One of California’s the most successful bakeries is in Bishop – Schats.
-Highly recommended, Schats is proof that anything done well can be successful – especially if it’s Dutch :).
+One of California’s most successful bakeries in Bishop – Erick Schat’s Bakery.
+Highly recommended, Schat’s is proof that anything done well can be successful – especially if it’s Dutch :).

 On the corner of 395 and Line Street is the Galen Rowell Mountain Lights Gallery.
 Galen and his wife, Barbara, died tragically in a private plane crash near Bishop in 2002 but his gallery lives on and is always a treat and inspiration.